-The SPF record is correct, but it’s not validating!
+The SPF record is correct, but it’s not verifying.

-Make sure you’re using a TXT record as indicated in our instructions, not a SPF one.
-If the record is still not validated after 48 hours, get in touch and we'll troubleshoot the issue for you :)
+Make sure you’re using a TXT record as indicated in our instructions, and not a SPF type record.

-I’m hosting my DNS with Cloudflare and the CNAME record is correct, yet the checkmark remains red.
+I’m hosting my DNS with Cloudflare.
+The CNAME record is correct, yet remains unverified.

 I’m getting an error in my DNS panel when trying to add the records, what can I do?

 Underscores: Some hosts do not support underscores (

 _) in DNS records, and adding the DKIM record can cause an error.
 The underscore is required and you’ll want to contact your host to see if they disallow underscores entirely or if they can manually add the record for you.

 Semicolons: Some hosts require that you escape semicolons in records.
 If you’re getting an error try replacing